corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/mgm/group-policy.md

 ---
 date: '2023-04-07'
-title: "Exporting the Group Policy"
+title: "Export the Group Policy"
 menu:
   corda-5-beta:
     parent: corda-5-beta-app-networks-mgm
     identifier: corda-5-beta-app-networks-mgm-group-policy
     weight: 6000
 section_menu: corda-5-beta
+draft: "true"
 ---
 Once the MGM is onboarded, you can export a group policy file with the MGM connection details.
 To output the full contents of the `GroupPolicy.json` file to package within the CPI for members, run the following:
 {{< tabs >}}